pmareke/learn-python-with-tests/README.md

-# Learn Python with Tests
+# Learn Python with Tests book

-## How to run it locally

-`git submodule update --init --recursive`